RishabhOnGit/CodePlayground/README.md

 2. Type your coding question or request in the chat input
 3. Receive intelligent assistance and code suggestions

-## Browser Compatibility
+## Browser Compatibility (Use Desktop For Better Experience)

 - Chrome (recommended): Full support for all features
 - Firefox: Full support
 - Safari: Full support
 - Edge: Full support
-- Mobile browsers: Responsive support with adapted layout
+- Mobile browsers: Responsive support with adapted layout but not smooth as Desktop.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments